jule64/TripleDraw/README.md

 ### Before You Start

 The main goal of this project was to build a Python app that uses some advanced Python programming techniques such as multiprocessing, decorators, lambdas and matplotlib charting while also learning more about poker and card probabilities.
-It is 100% free to use, copy and modify however it does not come with any warranties.
-See full [disclaimer](#disclaimer) at the end of this document.
+It is 100% free to use, copy and modify however like any open source project no warranties are provided, see full [disclaimer](#disclaimer) at the end of this document.

 ### Introduction